 Branded mugs and caps might be more attractive than you think if someone is on the fence about subscribing.
 Is your mag premium-priced?
 Talk about a great way to sweeten the old tea pot!
 The New York Times does it.
 Cult interest mags do it.
 Politicians and aging indie bands do it.
 And so can you.

-Get more great ideas like these by subscribing now!
+Get more great social media ideas like these by subscribing now!

 i own a travel inflight magazine in africa , i need help with content ideas , making content calender and how to get more twitter followers and instagram followers and traffic on my website .
 What can i do ?

 You could first look at what your competitors (if any) are doing, and then try to figure out how to add value where they don’t.
 A good rule of thumb is to do your research and read your competitors faithfully.
 That’s the best way to know what to write about, because it offers little value to offer the same thing.
 It is a value-added proposition to provide and cover what they don’t or are missing.